-9.1.4.
+- 9.1.4.
 Bond rating.
-The bonds issued under the program should generally be rated "AAA," or its equivalenthighest rating category, with the minimum rating being "A", or its equivalent, from the following nationally recognized rating agencies: Moody's Investors Service, S&P Global RatingsStandard & Poors Corporation, Fitch Investors ServiceRatings, Inc. or Duff & Phelps Credit Rating Co.
+The bonds issued under the program should generally be rated "AAA," or its equivalent highest rating category, with the minimum rating being "A", or its equivalent, from the following nationally recognized rating agencies: Moody's Investors Service, S&P Global RatingsStandard & Poors Corporation, Fitch Investors ServiceRatings, Inc. or Duff & Phelps Credit Rating Company.
 Where feasible, the rating services of Moody's and Standard & Poor's should be used.
-The same rating requirement applies in the case of a substitution of existing credit facility for bonds which are outstanding.
+The same rating requirement applies in the case of a substitution of existing credit facility for bonds which are outstanding. - 9.1.5.

-9.1.5.
 Private Placement.
-The rating requirement in Section 9.1.4 is waived if the entire bond issue is privately placed with "accredited investors" (as generally defined under Regulation D of the Securities Act of 1933 by the Securities and Exchange Commission Regulation D) or #qQualified Institutions institutional buyers" (as defined under Rule 144A of the Securities Act of 1933by the Securities and Exchange Commission) who would be required to sign an investor letter ("Investor Letter") certifying the investor's sophistication to understand the risk associated with the purchase of the debt instrument and restricting transfer of the bond issue to other accredited investors, or an eligible governmental entity (one that owns or invests in, on a discretionary basis, at least \$100,000 in securities of issuers that re not affiliated with the governmental entity), in denominations of \$250,000 and greater. - While the note remains unrated, its transferability will be restricted to accredited investors, or qualified investors institutional buyers, or an eligible governmental entity who sign an Investor Letter and who would represent to the Agency SHRA that they are accredited investors, or Qualified gualified institutional buyers Institutions, or an eligible governmental entity are buying for investment and not for resale, and have made due investigation of the information they would deem material in connection with the purchase of the bonds.
+The rating requirement in Section 9.1.4 is waived if the entire bond issue is privately placed with "accredited investors" (as generally defined under Regulation D of the Securities Act of 1933 by the Securities and Exchange Commission Regulation D) or #qQualified Institutions institutional buyers (as defined under Rule 144A of the Securities Act of 1933by the Securities and Exchange Commission) who would be required to sign an investor letter ("Investor Letter") certifying the investor's sophistication to understand the risk associated with the purchase of the debt instrument and restricting transfer of the bond issue to other accredited investors in denominations of \$250,000 and greater. -While the note remains unrated, its transferability will be restricted to accredited or qualified investors institutional buyers who sign an Investor Letter and who would represent to the Agency SHRA that they are accredited investors or Qualified qualified institutional buyers Institutions, are buying for investment and not for resale, and have made due investigation of the information they would deem material in connection with the purchase of the bonds. - 9.1.6.

-9.1.6.
 Bond amount.
 There are no minimum or maximum limits on the amount of bonds that can be issued by the Authorities, however, the minimum amount for a project is often determined by the overall cost effectiveness of the financing, which includes payment for the costs of issuance, services of the financing team members, rating fees, etc. The maximum amount is generally set by the amount of debt the project's cash flow can support.
-The Agency SHRA will consider multiple properties as part of a single bond financing.
+The Agency SHRA will consider multiple properties as part of a single bond financing. - 9.1.7.

-9.1.7.
 Use of bond proceeds.
 Projects must consist of complete rental units, including kitchens and bathrooms.
 Loan funds may be used for costs of land acquisition (up-limited to less than 25% of bond proceeds), construction, improvements, architectural and engineering services, construction interest, loan fees, and other capital costs of the project incurred afterafter the date that is 60 days prior to the bond inducement date specified in Section 9.4.2.
 No more than 2% of the bond loan can be used to finance the costs of issuance, such as the services of the financing team members, rating and printing of bonds, bond allocation, etc. Pursuant to federal requirements, if bonds are used for acquisition and rehabilitation, an amount equal to at least 15 percent of the portion of the acquisition cost of the building and related equipment financed with the proceeds of bonds must be used for rehabilitation of the project.